ldanuwinata/ETL-Data-Science/README.md

 # ETL-Data-Science
-This repository is meant to save the necessary techniques used for ETL.
+This repository is meant to save the necessary techniques used for ETL that I learned throughout the Udacity Data Science Nanodegree Program.